Mass warm-up conducted by Frank Horwill for the two-day BMC AGM at Jordanhill, Glasgow, in 1986:

 Despite the problems noted here (no races in Scotland, cost of travel, etc, Scots did run in BMC races but not in the numbers that would have been involved had there been races at home.
 There was more to the BMC than races though.
 There were training days in the various English regions, there was the annual two day AGM and training weekend with BMC coaches and runners present which also moved around England.
 Frank Horwill, in his book “Obsession for Running”, tells of one epic run involving Hugh “Follow me, follow me!”
 Barrow.
 Read it here.
 There were also the ‘postal’ training sessions.
 These were sessions sent out to all members saying “On Saturday, [date], at 3:00 pm, we will be doing 10 x 400m in 62 seconds.
 After the session, lease send your performance to …” The runners, wherever they lived would do the session and post the details to the club secretary.
 These sessions were interesting to Scots because they often had no group to train with but by doing the session, whatever it was, at the same time on the same day as athletes in Cornwall, Lancashire, Birmingham and London it was almost like being in a group, and of course there was the feed back on how they were doing compared with their peers.

-Sam Wallace, Brian Murray and Edie Stewart at the BMC AGM training at Jordanhill in 1986
+Sam Wallace, Bryan Murray and Eddie Stewart at the BMC AGM training at Jordanhill in 1986

 Brian McAusland writes: